inline-chat/.github/profile/README.md

 #### Will Inline be open source?

 At the moment, open-sourcing our product in early development will not be a net positive for our users, given the additional overhead.
 We are, however, considering open-sourcing parts or even whole client apps in near future.
-Also, please share your thoughts with us on this topic.
+We're interested to hear your thoughts on this.

 #### What's your tech stack?